ReResSpace/Paragon/README.md

 # Contributing

-Fork the repository and push your changes to the fork.
+Fork the repository and push your changes to the fork, you may use the startClient task instead of the runClient task.
 Then, create a pull request to this repository and it will be reviewed.

 Follow the [java](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf)